 With Prof. Jim Slotta, UTS developed and delivered an innovative MOOC on the Edx platform.
 Teaching with Technology and Inquiry: An Open Course for Teachers, provided opportunities for educators from around the world to collaborate on curricula design.
 UTS classes and teachers were highlighted in the course.
 The MOOC was created with financial support from the Office of the Vice President and Provost, University of Toronto, the Dean of OISE, and Newton Foundation (through UTS).

 UTS is currently the only school-based site for the intermediate and senior division OISE Master of Teaching program, directed by Prof. David Montemurro.
 UTS partners with OISE to ensure that the program reflects best practice in teacher and graduate education, and UTS educators mentor and guide the cohort of 30 MT candidates.
 UTS is also the beneficiary of 20 volunteer hours from each teacher-candidate.

 UTS maintains a close relationship with the Department of Enrolment Services at the University of Toronto.
 UTS is honoured to invite and host admissions personnel at many UTS student initiatives, such as SOMA, Debate Society, as well as summer programs.

-UTS teachers, Daniel Genesee and Christopher Federico, have worked with the Global Health Mini-Masters (GHMM), a program of the Faculty of Medicine’s Postgraduate Medical Education department, to develop a specially-designed curriculum for middle and high school students.
+UTS teachers have worked with the Global Health Mini-Masters (GHMM), a program of the Faculty of Medicine’s Postgraduate Medical Education department, to develop a specially-designed curriculum for middle and high school students.
 The program aims to develop an understanding of critical global health challenges.